-Including schema code on a website can increase your chances of showing up in a rich snippet result but doesn’t guarantee it.
+There are almost always opportunities for your website to be more informative about the content it provides through the use of structured data.Including schema code on a website can increase your chances of showing up in a rich snippet result but doesn’t guarantee it.
 However, it’s an important part of any comprehensive SEO strategy.

 By giving search engines as much information about your website as possible, you increase your chances of ranking well which leads to more conversions.
 If you have any questions about schema, and how SEO strategy can help your company, we’re always here!